 White towels and white bed sheets are also at risk of staining when you get larger tattoo works done.
 Fluffy bath towels may give off bits of fluff that get stuck in your new tattoo.

-Use darker colored towels that don’t malt or give off fibres.
+Use darker colored towels that don’t malt or give off fibers.
 Use darker bed sheets that are less likely to be stained.